 The causes are manifold: a new top made from a different mix of materials, an ill-fitting boot or shoe, the seam of a pack on your back, the strap across your chest, the fold of fabric under your arm.
 Sometimes it’s just our strangely shaped body bits not conforming to how sports kit designers perceive their market to be.

 It can be about clothing too tight.
 Or too loose.
 It can be about an errant seam.
-Or even your backpack being stuffed unevenly.
+Or even your backpack being stuffed unevenly because you're not sure how to pack a backpack effectively.
 It’s also about conditioning – what your body is used to doing, and wearing.

 So, just because a top or baselayer or boot hasn’t caused you problems in the past, that doesn’t mean it never will, especially if you wear it in different conditions.

-There are three factors that prevent chafe: wearing the right gear; lubing up; and stopping the repetition (but that would require not running or hiking).
+There are three factors that stop chafing: wearing the right gear; lubing up; and stopping the repetition (but that would require not running or hiking).
 So it comes down to reducing the friction by either applying a lubricant or wearing kit that doesn’t rub.

 Some people may also argue that acclimatisation and adaptation play a role: that is, changing how your body deals with the causational factors of chafe to mitigate the onset.
 This means in a physiological sense, you body coping with humidity better, sweating less, or thickening and hardening of skin in chafe-prone areas, especially on the feet.